School Uniform Shoe Policies and Orthotics: What UK Parents Need to Know

 - Seek advice from a parent advisory service.
 Organisations such as IPSEA (Independent Provider of Special Education Advice) and Contact provide free advice and support on education rights for children with additional needs.

 Remember that the Equality Act places the legal duty on the school, not on you.
-You are not asking for a favour.
-You are requesting a reasonable adjustment that the school is legally required to consider.
+You're not asking for a favour.
+You're requesting a reasonable adjustment that the school is legally required to consider.

 A Note on the National Picture